Gio-Campit/CS121_FinalProject/README.md

 ---

-**ANGAT BUHAY LAHAT: DONATION THROUGH PHILIPPINE GEOGRAPHY EXPLORATION**

-**PROJECT DESCRIPTION**
+### PROJECT OVERVIEW
-  Angat Buhay Lahat: DONATION THROUGH PHILIPPINE GEOGRAPHY EXPLORATION is a philippine geography quiz game that enables the user to identify each capital of different provinces from the seventeen regions in the Philippines.
+  **Angat Buhay Lahat: DONATION THROUGH PHILIPPINE GEOGRAPHY EXPLORATION** is a philippine geography quiz game that enables the user to identify each capital of different provinces from the seventeen regions in the Philippines.
 The mere purpose of this system is to let the user learn the different capitals of the provinces from different regions while they can also help the ANGAT BUHAY FOUNDATION by just playing the game.
 In this game, users can accumulate points by getting the correct answer of the different questions and the points that they got can be converted into a coin in which these coins can be donated in the ANGAT BUHAY FOUNDATION to help them on their initiatives for the people.

-  **PYTHON CONCEPTS**
+### APPLICATION OF PYTHON CONCEPTS
   The following are the different python concepts applied in the program:

  1. DICTIONARIES - the program used a region dictionary that organizes data, storing regions as keys and provinces-capitals as nested dictionaries.
 It allows a quick lookup of regions and their respective provinces and capitals.